Nakilon/dhash-vips/README.md

 * Neither dHash nor IDHash can't automatically detect very shifted crops and rotated images but you can make a wrapper that would call the comparison function iteratively.
 * These algorithms are color blind because of converting an image to grayscale.
 If you take a photo of something in your yard the sun will create lights and shadows, but if you compare photos of something green painted on a blue wall there is a possibility the machine would see nothing painted at all.
 The `dhash` gem had such image in specs and that made them pretty useless (this was supposed to be a face):
 ![](https://storage.googleapis.com/dhash-vips.nakilon.pro/colorblind.png)
-* If you have a pile of 1000000 images to compare them with each other that would take a month or two.
-To improve the process you in case of DHashVips::DHash that uses Hamming distance you may want to read these:
+* If you have a pile of 1000000 images comparing them with each other would take a month or two.
+To improve the process in case of dHash that uses Hamming distance you may want to read these threads on Stackexchange network:
   * [How to find the closest pairs of a string of binary bins in Ruby without O^2 issues?](https://stackoverflow.com/q/8734034/322020)
   * [Find all pairs of values that are close under Hamming distance](https://cstheory.stackexchange.com/q/18516/27420)
   * [Finding the closest pair between two sets of points on the hypercube](https://cstheory.stackexchange.com/q/16322/27420)